acl-sigur/acl-sigur.github.io/iwclul2017.eng.md

 | 19:00– | Conference Dinner |
 | 24th January | *Possible tutorial/discussions day* |

+**Informations for authors:** a *Poster boaster* is an *elevator pitch* of your poster / demo topic to invite people to come talk, you may use up to three slides, typically a title slide, a content slide and picture of poster.
+In *Oral sessions* the speaker slot of 30 minutes is not strictly allocated between the presentations and questions, but it is usually good to aim to talk 20–25 minutes.
+If you have a presentation, make sure it's either on the presentation computer or that you can connect to the projector without technical difficulties in a during a coffee or lunch break before your turn.

 ## Venue

 The workshop will be held in TBA room